tmtsoftware/csw-python/README.md

 Run `make doc` to generate the user manual and API documentation for the Python classes.
 Then open `build/csw/index.html`.
-(Note: Requires that pdoc is installed: To install, run: `pip install pdoc`.)
+(Note: Requires that pdoc3 is installed: To install, run: `pip3 install pdoc3`.)

 ## Running the tests